Extrato de Vagem de Baunilha

 Vanillin is a chemical compound that occurs naturally in the pods and makes up most of the characteristic vanilla scent.
 Studied over the past decades for cosmetic use, vanillin has shown antioxidant, anti-inflammatory and antimicrobial properties.

-The fragrant beans are sourced in Madagascar and India and then soaked in rapeseed oil-derived propylene glycol at Lush’s manufacturing sites.
+The fragrant beans are sourced from the Ndali farm in Uganda and then soaked in rapeseed oil-derived propylene glycol at Lush’s manufacturing sites.
 Propylene glycol is a syrupy liquid that has no colour, smell or taste, which makes it a great carrier for other ingredients.
 A humectant, it absorbs and retains the properties of vanilla, but also the moisture contained in the finished product, to then bring them to the skin.